 Investment Banking Charts – Football Field & PE Band Charts

-I think the greatest gift of Dan Bricklin (“father” of the electronic spreadsheet) and Bill Gates to Investment Banking Mankind is the Excel spreadsheet software that allows the analyst to not only create rock star financial and valuation models but also help present their analysis in some awesome pictorial format (graphs).
+I think the greatest gift of Dan Bricklin (“father” of the electronic spreadsheet) and Bill Gates to investment banking humanity is the Excel spreadsheet software.
+It allows the analyst to create rock star financial and valuation models and help present their analysis in some awesome pictorial format (graphs).

 # 1 – PE Chart

-This PE ratio is, in essence, a payback calculation: it states how many years’ earnings it will take for the investor to recover the price paid for the shares.
-PE (price to earnings) charts help us to understand the valuation multiple over time.
+This PE ratio is, in essence, a payback calculation.
+It states how many years’ earnings it will take for the investor to recover the price paid for the shares.
+PE (price to earnings) charts help us understand the multiple values over time.
 Other things being equal, when comparing the price of two stocks in the same sector, the investor should prefer the one with the lowest PE.
-If you are new to PE ratios, you may refer to this valuation primer article on Relative Valuations.
+If you are new to PE ratios, you may refer to this valuation primer article on relative valuations.

-PE chart helps the investors visualize the trading valuation multiple of Stock or Index over a period of time.
-For example, the below PE graph of a company named Foodland Farsi is depicted over a period of March’02 until March’07.
+PE chart helps the investors visualize the trading valuation multiple of stock or index over time.
+For example, the below PE graph of Foodland Farsi is depicted for March 2002 until March 2007.

 Interpretation of PE Charts

-- Historically Foodland Farsi has traded a an average PE multiple of 8.6x
+• Historically, Foodland Farsi has traded an average PE multiple of 8.6x.

-- We note that the PE multiple for the period after June ’06 has crossed the upper standard deviation line signifying higher valuation multiple.
+• We note that the PE multiple for the period after June 2006 has crossed the upper standard deviation line signifying a higher valuation multiple.

 Why is it useful?

-- This chart is fairly useful because this provides the historical valuation details in a quick and easy format.
+• This chart is fairly useful because this provides the historical valuation details quickly and easily.

 Dataset for PE Chart

-- EPS estimate (forward) – Please note that this data may not be available in the public forum.
-You may use Bloomberg, Factset, Factiva (all are paid versions) to get access to such data
+• EPS estimate (forward) – Please note that this data may not be available in the public forum.
+You may use Bloomberg, Factset, and Factiva (all paid versions) to access such data.

 Building a PE Chart